cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 model ("negative integer", "array") instead of by referring to aspects of their CBOR representation ("major type 1", "major type 4").

+## Preferred Serialization
+In order to support use in a variety of environments, some with very limited CPUs and RAM, CBOR allows variation in the way some types are serialized.
+This section describes the preferred serializations that all CBOR implementations should use except those in very limited environments.

+A preferred encoder will always interoperate with a preferred decoder.
+What is described here is in line with Postel's principle, "Be conservative in what you send, be liberal in what you accept" as the decoding requirements are broader than the encoding requirements.

+CBOR protocols, particularly those in constrained environments are free to not implement preferred serialization.
+If they do so they should carefully document what serialization they support to be sure it fully interoperates.
+See Interoperability section below.

+### Preferred Serialization Encoding

+The integer value for major types 0, 1 and 6 must be encoded as short as possible.
+Similarly, the lengths for major types 2, 3, 4 and 5 must be encoded as short as possible.
+That is, integers and lengths less than absolute value 24 must be encoded in the initial byte, those less than absolute value 256 in the byte following the initial byte, those less than absolute value 65536 in the two bytes following the initial byte and so on.

+Indefinite lengths must not be used for any type at all.

+Floating-point numbers must be encoded as either in 32 bits (single-precision) or 64 bits (double-precision), but not 16 bits.

+### Preferred Serialization Decoding

+Preferred serialization decoding supports all serialization variants.

+The preferred decoder must support all lengths of integer value encoding for major types 0, 1 and 6.
+Similarly decoding all lengths of length for major types 2, 3, 4 and 5 must be supported.

+Indefinite lengths must be supported for all types.

+Decoding of all lengths of floating-point types including 16-bit half-precision must be supported.

 # Creating CBOR-Based Protocols

 Data formats such as CBOR are often used in environments where there